St Mary’s Church Coddenham

 The parish of Coddenham is part of the North Bosmere Benefice[1], within the Deanery[2] of Bosmere in theDiocese[3]of St Edmundsbury and Ipswich.

 Our benefice comprises the parishes of Coddenham, Creeting St. Mary, Creeting St. Peter, Crowfield, Earl Stonham with Stonham Parva, Gosbeck, Hemingstone, and Stonham Aspal and Mickfield.
+We enjoy worshipping together when there is a fifth Sunday in the month.

 Regular services of Morning Worship, Holy Communion and Evening Prayer are held at St Mary’s.
-Please see the weekly Notice Sheet for details, this can be found in the Downloads section of the website with a link at the end of the weekly ‘From The Rectory’ post on the website Front Page.
+Please see the weekly Notice Sheet which can be found in the Downloads section of the website with a link at the end of the weekly post on the website Front Page.
+The church’s role as a focusfor the village is very much in evidence when there are weddings, baptisms and funerals.

-A notable feature of the church community has been the involvement of so many people offering their talents – whether in grass-cutting, cleaning the church, flower arranging, taking responsibility for parts of the worship, providing tea and coffee after the services, serving on the PCC ,running the monthly coffee mornings and organising and running a variety of other social and fund raising events (see our news/blog).
+A notable feature of the church community has been the involvement of so many people offering their talents – whether in grass-cutting, cleaning the church, flower arranging, taking responsibility for parts of the worship, providing tea and coffee after the services, serving on the PCC, running the monthly coffee mornings and organising and running a variety of other social and fund raising events (see our news/blog).

 St Mary's Church Coddenham interior